On Doubly Robust Inference for Double Machine Learning in Semiparametric Regression: Theoretical results

-Recently, \citet{benkeser2020superefficient} have proposed super-efficient estimators of average treatment effect parameters by replacing the propensity score with an alternative regression.
+Recently, \citet{benkeser2020superefficient} have proposed superefficient estimators of average treatment effect parameters by replacing the propensity score with an alternative regression.
 Proposals such as these forsake regularity of their estimators by their construction in order to achieve lower overall mean squared error.
-Relating this to the above theorem, note first that the semiparametric efficiency bound under the partially linear model with homoscedastic errors is proportional to $1/P\{var(A|L)\}$.
-If one considers a more general class of non-regular (and non-asymptotically linear) estimators of $\theta_0$ then is possible to improve this at least to $1/var(A)$.
-When $g^*(L)\neq g_0(L)$, the influence function for the proposed estimator is scaled by $1/P\{A-g^*(L)-M^*(L)\}A]$; then $g^*(L)$ can be chosen to deliver an estimator with asymptotic variance smaller than the semiparametric efficiency bound but greater than $1/var(A)$ e.g. by letting it not depend on $L$.
+Relating this to the above theorem, note first that the semiparametric efficiency bound under the partially linear model with homoscedastic errors is proportional to $1/\mathbb{E}\{var(A|L)\}$.
+If one considers a more general class of non-regular (and non-asymptotically linear) estimators of $\theta_0$ then it is possible to improve this in parts of the parameter space.
+When $g^*(L)\neq g_0(L)$, the influence function for the proposed estimator is scaled by $1/\mathbb{E}[\{(A-g^*(L)-M^*(L)\}A]$; then $g^*(L)$ can be chosen to deliver an estimator with asymptotic variance smaller than the semiparametric efficiency bound but greater than $1/var(A)$ e.g. by letting it not depend on $L$.
 However, in light of Theorem \ref{reg_theo}, we advocate for the more cautious approach of attempting to model both $m_0(L)$ and $g_0(L)$ correctly and viewing the results of Theorem \ref{key_theo} as offering some additional protection against possible misspecification.